Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 They have as much as admitted this, because not only do I influence you, I influence elected officials, they think and they fear.

-And so I have to be the focal point in the process of this.
+And so, I have to be the focal point.

-With the balloons and all that and the signs that say Limbaugh 08, and just go out and do these speeches now and now and then as campaign appearances.
+And there might be a fun way to do that: actually start doing campaign-type rallies with the balloons and all that, and the signs that say Limbaugh 08 and just go out and do these speeches now and then as campaign appearances.

-And then Waxman's investigation of me would have uh a little bit more ammo he could look at.
+And then, Waxman's investigation of me would have a little bit more ammo he could look at.

 Am I mingling politics with my radio program?